73rhodes/sideflow/README.md

-sideflow - a flow control extention for Selenium IDE
+sideflow - a flow control extension for Selenium IDE
 ===

 Use of this software is expressly forbidden within the United States of America.*